TACC/tacc_stats/README.md

 [librabbitmq-devel-0.5.2-1.el6.x86_64](ftp://fr2.rpmfind.net/linux/epel/6/x86_64/librabbitmq-devel-0.5.2-1.el6.x86_64.rpm)

 `./configure --enable-rabbitmq; make; make install` will then successfully build the `tacc_stats` executable for many systems.
 If Xeon Phi coprocessors are present on your system they can be monitored with the `--enable-mic` flag.
-Additionally the configuration options, `--disable-infiniband`, `--disable-lustre`, `--disable-hardware` will disable infiniband, Lustre Filesystem, and Hardware Counter monitoring.
+Additionally the configuration options, `--disable-infiniband`, `--disable-lustre`, `--disable-hardware` will disable infiniband, Lustre Filesystem, and Hardware Counter monitoring which are all enabled by default.
 Not enabling RabbitMQ will result in a legacy build of `tacc_stats` that relies on the shared filesystem to transmit data.
 This mode is not recommended.
-If libraries or header files are not found than add their paths to the include and library paths with the `CPPFLAGS` and/or `LDFLAGS` vars as usual.
+If libraries or header files are not found than add their paths to the include and library paths with the `CPPFLAGS` and/or `LDFLAGS` vars as is standard in autoconf based installations.

 There will be a configuration file, `/etc/tacc_stats.conf`, after installation.
 This file contains the fields